nhsevidence/teamcity-dashboard-template/README.md

 * TC_SERVER_URL (teamcity server url i.e 'http://yourteamcityserver/httpAuth/app/rest/')
 * TC_USER (teamcity username)
 * TC_PASSWORD (teamcity password)

-## Adding teamcity projects
-See the config/teamcity.yml file for adding projects
+*

 ## Adding dashboards
 Add dashboards by adding files to the dashing directory called 'dashboardname.erb'

+## Adding teamcity projects
+See the config/teamcity.yml file for adding projects.
+The key value pairs under 'repositories' in the yml - the key should correspond to the 'data-id' attribute in the dashboard/yourdashboard.erb file.

 # Running it up